-Persistent active substances can affect the environment over long periods of time, as such substances can be distributed and accumulated within and outside the areas in which they are used.
+Persistent active substances can affect the environment over long periods of time, as such substances es can be distributed and accumulated within and outside the areas in which they are used.
 Persistent substances constitute a long-term and difficult-to-quantify risk of spreading in the environment and effects on organisms.
 Persistent substances can also cause effects on and lead to residues in subsequent crops.
 This also applies to the metabolites of an active substance.
+Therefore active substances with a DT50 above 180 days cannot be approved in Denmark.